-- Surveys (by phone, Survey Monkey and virtual public forums) to evaluate effectiveness of Communications Strategy after year one (centered upon a baseline survey and repeated once a year thereafter); - One-on-one interviews and personal communications with user groups; - Website traffic and usage tracking through web analytics; - Subscription to newsletter (interest and use vs. unsubscribes); - Media coverage of the PICCC (news stories picked up, number of new citations of PICCC-funded research); - Attendance at events: SC and Working Group meetings, conferences and webinars; - Number of new non-Hawai'i Pacific partners engaged; - Self-evaluation by the Communications Manager and the PICCC Staff; - Evaluation of Adaptation Initiatives by AIWG and SC: future development of evaluation concepts by the AIWG for the Adaptation Initiatives; - Inclusion of data output into management plans; - Inclusion of assessments, tools and techniques within local plans and decisions.
+- Surveys (by phone, Survey Monkey, Virtual public forums) to evaluate effectiveness of Communications Strategy after Year One (baseline survey and once a year thereafter); - One-on-one interviews and personal communications with user groups; - Website usage tracking through web analytics; - Subscription to newsletter (interest and use vs. unsubscribes); - Media coverage of the PICCC (news stories picked up, cited); - Attendance at events: SC and Working Group meetings, conferences, webinars; - Number of new non-Hawai'i Pacific partners engaged; - Self-evaluation; - Evaluation of Adaptation Initiatives by AIWG and SC: future development of evaluation concepts by the AIWG for the Adaptation Initiatives; - Inclusion of data output into management plans; - Inclusion of assessments, tools, techniques within local plans and decisions.